Cookie Consent by Privacy Policies Generator website

 Frequently asked questions

-Are all footpaths rights of way?
+Are all footpaths public rights of way?

 No. There are plenty of paths that the public can use but that are not legally rights of way.
 They do not enjoy the same protection in law.